-Unlike physical therapy (which focuses on improving flexibility, range of motion, and strength through exercise), occupational therapy uses practical tasks and activities to prepare your child for everyday situations.
+Unlike physical therapy (which focuses on improving flexibility, range of motion, and strength through exercise), occupational therapy primarily uses practical tasks and activities to prepare individuals with cerebral palsy for everyday situations.
 Although some traditional exercises may still be included during an occupational therapy treatment session, they are used as a means to an end result: increased participation in a valued activity.
 Occupational therapy can teach individuals how to:

-- Self-care tasks (eating, sleeping, bathing, grooming, toileting, transferring, etc.)
+- Perform self-care tasks (eating, sleeping, bathing, grooming, toileting, transferring, etc.)

 - Use adaptive tools and mobility aids (to perform activities they otherwise may be unable to perform)

-- Communicating with others and behaving in a socially appropriate manner
+- Communicate with others and behave in a socially appropriate manner